iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 The canonical example for this perspective is turning the binary function $+$, which adds two numbers, into a new function that sums all elements of a list with arbitrary length[^sum].
+Another use case is, when writing an evaluator for an expression tree, to only tell your program how to deal with each node and let a recursion scheme turn it into a full evaluator.
+In this post, we will take a look at the three simplest varieties of recursion schemes: namely catamorphims, anamorphisms, and hylomorphisms;
+al of them deeply linked with structural induction.

 [^sum]: This sum example is simple to code with a loop or linear recursion.
 Recursion schemes really shine when manipulating more complex data structures,